 The OLP also has a series of partnership interests, which we refer to as the ME interests.
 The ME interests were created to finance projects to increase access to the markets of North Dakota and western Canada for light oil production on our Lakehead System between Neche, North Dakota and Superior, Wisconsin, which we refer to as our Mainline Expansion Projects.
 Except as described above in Amendment of OLP Limited Partnership Agreement, these projects are currently jointly funded by our General Partner at 75% and us at 25%, under the Mainline Expansion Joint Funding Agreement, which parallels the Eastern Access Joint Funding Agreement.
-Additionally, within one year of the in-service date, currently scheduled for 2016, we have the option to increase our economic interest held at that time by up to 15 percentage points.
+Additionally, within one year of the in-service date, we have the option to increase our economic interest held at that time by up to 15 percentage points.

-Our General Partner has made equity contributions totaling \$42.8 million and \$162.7 million to the OLP for the three months ended March 31, 2016 and 2015, respectively, to fund its equity portion of the construction costs associated with the Mainline Expansion Projects.
+Our General Partner has made equity contributions totaling \$42.8 million and \$360.7 million to the OLP for the six months ended June 30, 2016 and 2015, respectively, to fund its equity portion of the construction costs associated with the Mainline Expansion Projects.